ZinkNotTheMetal/HomeAssistant/README.md

 - [SSH server](https://github.com/hassio-addons/addon-ssh) (using Hassio addins) to utilize I use [PuTTY](https://www.putty.org/) for Windows
 - [Samba Share](https://github.com/home-assistant/hassio-addons/tree/master/samba) (using Hassio addins)
 - [Sweeet Home 3D](http://www.sweethome3d.com/) for Floor plan picture
+- [PuTTY](https://www.putty.org/) to SSH into RPi when Home Assistant doesn't respond or to check configs
+- [Visual Studio Code](https://code.visualstudio.com/) text editor of choice

 ## Some of the devices and services that I use with HA
 * Lighting and Switches